Gary Voce

-Gary Anthony Voce (born November 24, 1965) is a retired American-Jamaican basketball player.
+Gary Anthony Voce (born November 24, 1965) is an American-Jamaican former basketball player.
 He played collegiately at the University of Notre Dame.

 A 6'9" and 240 lb forward, Voce had two stints with the Cleveland Cavaliers.
 He was a member of the team for three months during the 1988–89 season but did not appear in a regular season game.
-The following season he played in one regular season game for the Cavaliers in a 100–92 road loss against the Washington Bullets on November 10, 1989.
+He was named to Cleveland's roster at the start of the following season to replace an injured Chris Dudley.
+He played in one regular season game for the Cavaliers in a 100–92 road loss against the Washington Bullets on November 10, 1989.
 He scored 2 points in 4 minutes.
+He was waived by the Cavaliers when Dudley returned from injury shortly thereafter.
 In 1990, he played for the Westside Melbourne Saints in the National Basketball League (NBL).
+Voce was playing for the Harrisburg Hammerheads of the Continental Basketball Association (CBA) when the team folded in 1996.
+He was not picked up by any other teams in the CBA's dispersal draft.